171930433/vtk-examples/src/PythonicAPI.md

 | Example Name | Description | Image |
 | -------------- | ------------- | ------- |
+[ClosedSurface](/PythonicAPI/PolyData/ClosedSurface) | Check if a surface is closed.
 [DeformPointSet](/PythonicAPI/Meshes/DeformPointSet) | Use the vtkDeformPointSet filter to deform a vtkSphereSource with arbitrary polydata.
 [DelaunayMesh](/PythonicAPI/Modelling/DelaunayMesh) | Two-dimensional Delaunay triangulation of a random set of points.
 Points and edges are shown highlighted with sphere glyphs and tubes.
 [PointInterpolator](/PythonicAPI/Meshes/PointInterpolator) | Plot a scalar field of points onto a PolyData surface.